Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 To know better about the various jargon or meanings from the various kind of users, I suggest to you to check this talk by [Italo at Fosdsem 2020](https://fosdem.org/2020/schedule/event/user_standing/).

+Another view can be looks your member like employee, you want they happy and that they can be productive.
+At same time you want to lead them but also [gives freedom to experiment and express their creativity](https://blog.pragmaticengineer.com/what-silicon-valley-gets-right-on-software-engineers/).
+Or you can learn from [The Office](https://www.quill.com/blog/workplace-culture/company-culture-tips-from-the-office.html) tv series some tips.

 ## How to do productive discussions

 One of the problem in a community that is easy to change the focus or the point of the discussion, in other words to go off-topic.
 This isn't a specific problem of the meetings but with any discussion from emails to chat.